Imperial-Brew/rfq-sender/README.md

 ## Development

 This project follows the style guidelines outlined in the [Project Style Guidelines](docs/guidelines.md).
+For a comprehensive index of all documentation files, see the [Documentation Index](docs/DOCUMENTATION_INDEX.md).

 ### Style Guidelines Overview

-- **Python Code Style**: Use type hints, follow PEP 8, use docstrings with Args/Returns sections
+- **Python Code Style**: Use type hints for all function parameters and return values, follow PEP 8 with exceptions noted in .flake8, use docstrings with Args/Returns sections
-- **Markdown Formatting**: Use GitHub Flavored Markdown, task lists, code blocks with language identifiers
+- **Markdown Formatting**: Use GitHub Flavored Markdown, task lists, code blocks with language identifiers, keep lines <= 80 characters
 - **Commit Messages**: Use the format `<scope>(<module>): <short summary>`
-- **Documentation**: Maintain comprehensive README.md, document classes and methods
+- **Documentation**: Maintain comprehensive README.md, document classes and methods with detailed docstrings, update CHANGELOG.md
-- **Project Structure**: Place scripts in scripts/ directory, use modular components
+- **Project Structure**: Place scripts in scripts/ directory with subdirectories for specific functionality, use modular components
-- **Testing and Quality**: Write tests using pytest, use pre-commit hooks
+- **Testing and Quality**: Write unit and integration tests using pytest, use pre-commit hooks, run flake8 for linting
-- **Logging**: Use appropriate log levels (info, warning, error) with context
+- **Logging**: Use appropriate log levels (info, warning, error) with context, configure log rotation
-- **Security**: Store sensitive information in environment variables, never in code
+- **Security**: Store sensitive information in environment variables, never in code, use pre-commit hooks to prevent committing secrets
+- **Scalability and Performance**: Design for horizontal scaling, implement caching, use asynchronous processing for I/O-bound operations
+- **Deployment and Operations**: Use containerization (Docker), implement CI/CD pipelines, have a rollback strategy

 ## Scalability